 In 2000, the Society of Mary had no further use for the Futuna complex and sold it to developers.
-While the 66 residential units now forming Futuna Village were being built, the chapel itself was used as a materials store.
-While tarnished, most of the fixtures and fittings remain in good condition – only Jim Allen’s magnificent Jesus figure has disappeared.
-The Trust would be very pleased to hear from anyone knowing its whereabouts.
+While the 66 residential units now forming Futuna Village were being built, the chapel was used as a materials store.
+Futuna Chapel faced demolition.
+In 2000 Jim Allen’s magnificent Jesus figure disappeared from the Chapel and remained missing for 12 years until its recovery in 2012.

 Concern about the building’s future came from many quarters.
 The Friends of Futuna Charitable Trust, a group of private citizens concerned with Wellington and New Zealand art, architecture and history was formed, and purchased the building.
 The Trust, a non-profit organisation, is dedicated to ensuring that Futuna Chapel is preserved for future generations.
 The Trust cares for the building, and ensures it remains a vital part of the Wellington community.